fread-ink/fread-userland/README.md

 WORK IN PROGRESS.
-Probably nothing works yet.

-This is a set of scripts and instructions for building the fread userland.
+This is a set of scripts and instructions for building the minimal fread userland and optionally extending that userland to enable easy cross-compilation.
 The fread userland is a modified very minimal Debian Jessie.
+We would like to switch to Debian Stretch but the kernel versions currently available for 1st to 5th generation kindles are too old for the glibc included in Debian Stretch.

 # The virtual machine